iFooledMe/Game-Reviews--Code-Institute-Project-4/README.md

 ----------------------------------------------------------------
 <img src="static/img/readme_files/filters.jpg">

-A set of ordering and feltering options are available.
+A set of ordering and filtering options are available.
 For the moment order by score or release date, filter by release date and by Genre tags.

 ----------------------------------------------------------------
 <img src="static/img/readme_files/mobile_view.jpg">